 In the standard photon by photon mode, each photon data set includes timing information given by a 102.4 μ s clock signal.
-This clock is synchronised to the on board clock, and thus to the UTC.
+This clock is synchronised to the on-board clock, and thus to the U.T.C.
 There are, however small uncertainties affecting the event time accuracy, namely:

-- the accuracy of the onboard clock and the synchronisation, - the conversion between onboard time and UTC, - the conversion between UTC arrival time at the spacecraft and the arrival time at the solar system barycentre.
+- the accuracy of the on-board clock and the synchronisation; - the conversion between on-board time and U.T.C.; - the conversion between U.T.C. arrival time at the spacecraft and the arrival time at the solar system barycentre.

-The resulting SPI timing resolution is 129 μ s, (3 σ accuracy), with a 90% confidence accuracy of 94 μ s.
-Timing analysis of the Crab data has revealed that the absolute timing accuracy is about 40 μ s (1 σ uncertainty; see Kuiper et al, 2003 A&A vol 411 L31).
+The resulting timing resolution of SPI is 129 μ s (3 σ accuracy) with a 90% confidence accuracy of 94 μ s.
+Timing analysis of the Crab data has revealed that the absolute timing accuracy is about 40 μ s (1 σ uncertainty; see Kuiper et al., 2003, A&A 411, L31).